-VALEDICTORIAN - The valedictorian of each graduating class from each high school in Amite, Pike, Walthall, and Wilkinson counties is eligible for an academic tuition scholarship.
+VALEDICTORIAN - The valedictorian of each graduating class is eligible for an academic tuition scholarship.

-ACADEMIC EXCELLENCE-Full-tuition scholarships are awarded to those Mississippi students who are among the top achievers in their Mississippi high school graduating classes.
+ACADEMIC EXCELLENCE-Full-tuition scholarships are awarded to those Mississispi students who are among the top achievers in their Mississippi high school graduating classes.
 The number of scholarships available per high school is based on the school's Mississippi High School Activities Association classification as follows:

-- 1. Class AAAAAA (6-A) 6 scholarships among the top 12 students. - 2.
-Class AAAAA (5-A) 5 scholarships among the top 10 students. - 3.
-Class AAAA (4-A) 4 scholarships among the top 8 students. - 4.
-Class AAA (3-A) 3 scholarships among the top 6 students. - 5.
-Class AA (2-A) and A (1-A) 2 scholarships among the top 4 students. - 6.
-Academic Excellence scholarships awarded to students who attend private schools will be based on the classification the school would be in if it were a member of the MHSAA.
+- 1. Class AAAAAA (6-A) the top 12 students.

+- 2. Class AAAAA (5-A) the top 10 students.

+- 3. Class AAAA (4-A) the top 8 students.

+- 4. Class AAA (3-A) the top 6 students.

+- 5. Class AA (2-A) and A (1-A) the top 4 students.

+- 6. Academic Excellence scholarships awarded to students who attend private schools will be based on the classification the school would be in if it were a member of the MHSAA.
 Academies must be accredited by the Mississippi Association of Independent Schools in order to be eligible to present this scholarship.